Ebazhanov/linkedin-skill-assessments-quizzes/c#/c-sharp-quiz.md

 - [x] A regular expression is a special text string for describing a search patters.
 - [ ] A regular expression allows a variable to be passed by reference.
 - [ ] A regular expression allows a class to conform to the Equatable protocol.

+#### Q36.
+Why would you use a class field in C#

+- [ ] To define behaviours of the class
+- [x] To hold information and data contained in the class object
+- [ ] To communicate between classes and object
+- [ ] To store the class definition value